Paraconsistent logic: Relation to other logics

 It follows that a relevance logic cannot have (p ∧ ¬p) → q as a theorem, and thus (on reasonable assumptions) cannot validate the inference from {p, ¬p} to q.

 Paraconsistent logic has significant overlap with many-valued logic; however, not all paraconsistent logics are many-valued (and, of course, not all many-valued logics are paraconsistent).
 Dialetheic logics, which are also many-valued, are paraconsistent, but the converse does not hold.
+The ideal 3-valued paraconsistent logic given below becomes the logic RM3 when the contrapositive is added.